woossi0/suite/docs/usermanual/source/sysadmin/caching/seeding/considerations.rst

 Not every data source is static, so when the underlying data is updated, tiles will need to be deleted and recreated.
 This process is known as "reseeding".

 Based on how often your data changes, you may either wish to reseed regularly to keep the tiles fresh, or let tiles expire after a certain amount of time.
 Reseeding requires more processing time but ensures greater accuracy.
-Letting tiles expire requires less work but means that a user may occassionally request a tile or set of tiles that will need to generated in the moment.
+Letting tiles expire requires less work but means that a user may occasionally request a tile or set of tiles that will need to generated in the moment.